DSOlab/ggeodesy/readme.md

 ## Verify & Test

-In the `ggeodesy/test` folder you should be able to see a list of executables; run `ggeodesy/test/testGeodesy` to validate the library.
+~~In the `ggeodesy/test` folder you should be able to see a list of executables; run `ggeodesy/test/testGeodesy` to validate the library.~~

 After a succesefull installation, users should have:

 1. all library header files in `/usr/local/include/ggeodesy/`
 2. the library (both a static and shared) in `/usr/local/lib/`

+To run a validity check, just run: `make check` at the root directory.
+Hopefully, you 'll see all checks passing!

 Link, include and have fun!